Internment camp in Vernon: Religion

 German Lutheran Missionaries have been a historical part of the culture and values that shaped British Columbian society.
 German speaking immigrants gathered around 'auslandsdeutsche' - German congregations abroad.
 Local Lutheran leaders did not ask for help from their churches back in Germany and they autonomously raise their own money, train their own pastors and set up their own institutions.
 Compared to Germans that migrated to South American regions such as Rio de la Plata and Argentina, North American immigrants were given more freedom and laissez-faire.
-This is because there was no perceived threat of conversion to catholicism.
+This is because there was no perceived threat of conversion to Catholicism.
 Yet, North America was not the least threatening to the conservation of German culture and language.
 However local German-Canadians did not show eager interest in keeping ties to the Empire and to Weimar Germany.
-This autonomous and protestant influence is apparent in the nature of English Canada.
-Nonetheless, it is to be noted that German and Lutheran are not unitary categories and that these groups overlap but can differ.
+This autonomous and Protestant influence is apparent in the nature of English Canada.
+Nonetheless, German and Lutheran are not unitary categories and that these groups overlap but can differ.

-In terms of numbers, between 1880 and 1930, 5 million German speaking peoples entered Canada.
+In terms of numbers, between 1880 and 1930, five million German speaking peoples entered Canada.
 A majority of them were Lutheran but exact records that correlated language and religion were not kept.